 Tips to make the best crispy air fryer salmon patties!
-Crispy on the outside, soft and tender inside, these air fried salmon cakes make a healthy gluten-free meal.
+Crispy on the outside, soft and tender inside, these air-fried salmon cakes make a healthy gluten-free 30-minute meal.
 This post includes tips for how long to cook salmon patties in an air fryer and how to prevent them from falling apart!

 This recipe for air fryer salmon cakes is a riff on my Baked Salmon Patties with Creamy Lime Sauce.
 While the ingredients are the same, I've included tips for how to successfully cook them in an air fryer.

 Serve these as full-size salmon burgers, or make them small and serve as mini salmon patty appetizers with lemon aioli dip.
 Make ahead and freeze!

 Salmon patties, salmon cakes, fish cakes, whatever you want to call them, these make an easy weeknight meal!
 I love this recipe because I can make a a batch, have some fresh for dinner and freeze the rest for another day.

 Salmon is loaded with nutrients and has amazing health benefits, whether you choose to use fresh wild salmon or canned salmon in this recipe.